XpiritBV/ContainerWorkshop-Docs/Lab04-Networking.md

 - Give the `sql.data` service an alias named `sql.retrogaming.internal`
 - Change the connection string setting for the `leaderboardwebapi` service to reflect the alias

-Verify that everything still works by running your Visual Studio solution.
-Fix any errors should they occur.

 ## Wrapup